Table of Contents

 Instead of using Styrofoam trays for packaging meat, grocery stores can switch to corn-based compostable meat trays.

-Wine shippers that are made with polystyrene can use molded fiber or molded pulp packaging, which retain the same cushioning and insulation properties without the carbon footprint.
+Wine shippers that are made with polystyrene can use molded fiber or molded pulp packaging, which retains the same cushioning and insulation properties without the carbon footprint.

 For more information about alternatives to Styrofoam packaging contact Pioneer Packaging today!